 If you want to take some of the work out of this process, make a huge batch of potato dumplings using instant potatoes.
 Prepare these days ahead and freeze in the desired serving sizes.
 It’s a huge time saver when you’re pressed for time and it doesn’t add much to your overall costs either.

-Carefully drop/put dumplings into lightly salted water, simmer for 25 minutes.
+- Carefully drop/put dumplings into lightly salted water, and simmer for 25 minutes.

 - The dumplings should be soft and succulent.
 You can make a test dumpling first.
 Simmer for 20 minutes then remove from water with a large slotted spoon.